UK Immigration Service

 For the earlier part of its history the Immigration Service's work was dominated by control of passengers at seaports and the control of crews.
 By the 1920s, The Immigration Service was divided into districts under the charge of an Inspector.
 The Immigration Officers' grade was confined to men aged over 25.
 Those under 25 were automatically classified as Assistant Immigration Officers.
 Immigration Officers enjoyed an annual salary of between £200-300 and controlled passengers and seamen at ports throughout the United Kingdom.
 This included Ireland until the creation of the Irish Free State in 1922 and, even after this, UK immigration officers controlled Irish ports until 1925 while the new administration made its own arrangements.

-By the late 1950s the numbers of arriving passengers at airports overtook that of seaports for the first time and the distribution of staff began to reflect this.
+By the late 1950s, the numbers of arriving passengers at airports overtook that of seaports for the first time and the distribution of staff began to reflect this.
 Immigration control at airports gradually changed from the late 1990s onward as a new emphasis was given to controlling passengers in visa issuing posts abroad.
 During the 2000s new technologies opened up opportunities to create a new "flexible" border control that better focussed its resources on high risk passengers.

 There were little or no IS resources dedicated to dealing with in-country immigration offenders before 1973 and the detection of potential deportees was seen as a matter for the police.
 The enforcement arm developed slowly in the 1980s and 1990s but, in the 2000s, underwent a transformation in terms of its remit, training and powers and, by 2006, removed more in-country offenders than were refused entry at UK ports for the first time.

 In 2007 IS Ports Directorate became a uniformed service for the first time.
-IS Enforcement Directorate was disbanded and its operational resources divided among new regional "Local Immigration Teams".
+IS Enforcement Directorate was disbanded and its operational resources were divided among new regional "Local Immigration Teams".

-In April 2007 staff were informed that the UK Immigration Service would henceforth cease to exist as a distinct body.
+In April 2007 staff were informed that the UK Immigration Service would henceforth cease to exist as a distinct body, and would be replaced by the UK Border Agency.